candyscode/coolpile/README.md

 The result will look similar to this and specifies what coolpile can currently do for you and what the names of the services are:

 ```
+[
     {
-    "services": [
+        "name": "c-riscv",
+        "description": "Compiles C code to RISC-V assembly."
+    },
     {
-            "name": "riscv",
+        "name": "c-x86",
-            "cmd": "gcc -S temp.c",
-            "fileSuffix": ".c",
-            "outputFileSuffix": ".s"
+        "description": "Compiles C code to x86 assembly."
     }
 ]
-}
 ```
-In this case, only one service `riscv` is available.
+In this case, two services `c-riscv` and `c-x86` are available.

+### 2. Choose the right service

+A service name always consists of the input language and the target ISA separated by a dash. `c-riscv` for example, compiles C code to RISC-V assembly.

-### 2. Query service to compile your code
+### 3. Query service to compile your code

-To use the `riscv` service, send a POST request to `/services/riscv`.
+To use the `c-riscv` service, send a POST request to `/services/riscv`.
 If for example a Java Compilation Service (called `javac`) would exist as well, it could be queried by accessing `/services/javac` via POST.

 To submit your sourcecode, encode it in Base64 (online tools are widely available) and wrap it in the following JSON format: